 Appeared in Midway Journal, December 2011.

 The narrator’s parents, both psychotherapists, lost their first son in a horrific accident in Iraq.
 They found their way through their grief and then published a book about that journey.
 The book made them famous: two happy, successful therapists, rolling in dough.
 But what happened to the other son, the one who lived?Appeared in the Indiana Review, Winter 2012.

 This zany tale spun out of me when I was presented with Leger’s painting of three plump women luxuriating on a sofa.
 I imagined them as three of a set of quadruplets and wondered why they were no longer “a complete set”.
 The story becomes a riff on the notion of identicality, from the fascinating facts of multiple births to a consideration of Andy Warhol’s “mass produced” silk screen prints.
 Appeared in The Portland Review, Spring 2007.

 The title is simply brilliant: it sets the stage through precedent, referring to and building upon a classic story but providing a different twist.
 The author wondered if society could truly adopt a colorblind vision; and thus was born the novel she presents here, grown solidly on the roots of American social and racial reality.

-The premise is simple: a liberal, Upper West Side white family is changed when their son Max’s black best friend Cyrus dies in a school field trip accident, affecting not only two families and their close relationship, but sparking a fire in two very different communities.
+The premise is simple: a liberal, Upper West Side white family is changed when their son Zack’s black best friend Cyrus dies in a school field trip accident, affecting not only two families and their close relationship, but sparking a fire in two very different communities.